 Milk - Commercially prepared formula may now be replaced by whole cow's milk (or two percent).
 One percent and skim milk are not recommended because children need extra fat at this age for their development.
 The volume taken will vary and may be supplemented with dairy products such as yogurt or cheese.
 If your child's milk intake decreases, do not be alarmed.
-Your child needs just 500 mg a day of calcium which is easy to achieve.
-Please see our calcium handout to make sure your child is receiving enough calcium.
-Milk intake should not exceed twenty to twenty-four ounces a day as you transition to whole milk.
-Encourage use of a sipper cup and promote total weaning from the bottle between twelve and fifteen months.
+Your child needs just 700 mg a day of calcium which is easy to achieve.
+Please review this link regarding calcium in your child's diet, to make sure your child receiving enough calcium.
+Milk intake should not exceed 16 to 24 ounces per day as you transition to whole milk.
+Encourage use of a cup and promote total weaning from the bottle between twelve and fifteen months.
 Babies may continue to breastfeed for as long as is desired by mother and baby.

 Solids - Expect a decrease in appetite as your child's rate of growth slows.
 Maintain three meals a day on a regular schedule.
 Pureed or junior foods may be continued, and soft table foods gradually added as tolerated.
 Eating becomes interesting and very messy as finger foods are added.
 Your infant will become more opinionated about their diet.
 Do not worry.
 Keep trying but do not force them to eat.
-Variety is well tolerated and generally all foods may be given unless there is a strong family history of allergies to certain foods.
+Variety is well tolerated and generally all foods may be given.
 Choking is a major concern.
 Avoid firm airway-sized foods such as hotdogs, peanuts, candy, grapes, popcorn, etc.

-Juices - Juices should not exceed eight ounces daily (even natural fruit juices); quench thirst with water.
+Juices - Juices should not exceed four to six ounces daily (even natural fruit juices); quench thirst with water.

-The American Academy of Pediatrics recommends supplementing exclusively breastfed babies with vitamin D. One such supplement, Poly-vi-sol, can be purchased over the counter; give one dropperful daily.
+The American Academy of Pediatrics recommends supplementing exclusively breastfed babies with vitamin D. One such supplement, Poly-vi-sol with Iron, can be purchased over the counter; give one mLl daily.
 Nursing mothers should continue their prenatal vitamins.
-Formula fed infants receive adequate vitamin supplement from commercially prepared formula.
+Formula-fed infants receive adequate vitamin supplement from commercially prepared formula.